 Since carcinoid tumors develop from enterochromaffin cells, they frequently retain the capability of producing the same hormones, often in large quantities.
 When these hormones circulate in the blood, they can cause symptoms of carcinoid syndrome, which is discussed later.

 The important characteristic of carcinoid tumors that sets them apart from other gastrointestinal tract tumors is their potential to cause the carcinoid syndrome.
 Most other gastrointestinal tract tumors (such as colon cancers or small bowel lymphomas) cause symptoms primarily due to their local effects on the intestines such as abdominal pain, intestinal bleeding, and intestinal obstruction.
-Although carcinoid tumors may also cause these local symptoms, they may also produce and release hormones that cause the carcinoid syndrome.
+Although carcinoid tumors may also cause these local symptoms, they may also produce and release the substances that cause the carcinoid syndrome.
 Often, symptoms of the carcinoid syndrome can be more devastating than the local symptoms.

 What is carcinoid syndrome?

-The carcinoid syndrome is a combination of symptoms caused by the hormones released by the tumors into the blood stream.
+The carcinoid syndrome is a combination of symptoms caused by the hormones and other chemical substances released by the tumors into the blood stream.
 The symptoms of the carcinoid syndrome vary depending on which hormones are released by the tumors.
 The common hormones released are serotonin, bradykinin (a molecule produced by enzymes at the site of an injury and then binds to receptors to cause pain), histamine, and chromogranin A (a general marker for neuroendocrine tumors).
 Typical carcinoid symptoms include: